Markforged

-Markforged is an American public additive manufacturing company that designs, develops, and manufactures The Digital Forge — an industrial platform of 3D printers, software and materials that enables manufacturers to print parts at the point-of-need.
+Markforged Holding Corporation is an American public additive manufacturing company that designs, develops, and manufactures The Digital Forge — an industrial platform of 3D printers, software and materials that enables manufacturers to print parts at the point-of-need.
 The company is headquartered in Waltham, Massachusetts, in the Greater Boston Area.
 Markforged was founded by Gregory Mark and the chief technology officer (CTO) David Benhaim in 2013.
 It produced the first 3D printers capable of printing continuous carbon fiber reinforcement and utilizes a cloud architecture.

 History

 2014–2016

 The company began as a start-up at SolidWorks World 2014 in San Diego with a working prototype of the "Mark One" printer, capable of printing in continuous carbon fiber (the first to do so), fiberglass, nylon and polylactic acid (PLA).
 Production machines can also print kevlar.

 At the 2015 Consumer Electronics Show, Markforged unveiled its cloud-based 3D printing software Eiger, which allowed for easier collaboration for a team through a cloud-based workflow process.